pournasserian/FluentCMS/.clinerules/02-documentation.md

 This document outlines the documentation standards and best practices for the FluentCMS project.

+## Documentation Requirements

+-   Update relevant documentation in /docs when modifying features
+-   Keep README.md in sync with new capabilities
+-   Maintain changelog entries in CHANGELOG.md

 ## 1. General Documentation Principles

 ### 1.1 Purpose